Lamington, New Jersey: The church

-The Lamington Presbyterian Church was constructed in 1740.
+The Lamington Presbyterian Church was constructed in 1826, replacing the original built in 1740.
 Church membership included Scots-Irish Presbyterians, Dutch and German settlers, tenant-farmers, large and small landowners, lawyers, teachers, millers, weavers, tailors, other craftsmen and workmen, slaves and freed blacks.

 National Register of Historic Places

 The Lamington Historic District, which includes the Presbyterian Church and the Lamington Black Cemetery, was added to the National Register of Historic Places in 1984.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Lamington include: